sayanything830/04-bitmap-project/lab-koko-kevin-melanie/README.md

   ### index.test.js

   - Test that the app wil not run without arguments.

   - Test that the app does not run with less than two arguments.

   - Test that the app wil not run with out a valid transform method.

   ### reader.test.js

   #### reader.read

   - Test that the reader function can read a file.

   - Test that the reader function will send an error message if the file does not exist.

   - Test the the reader function will send an error if the file path is missing.

   #### reader.write

   - Test that the write function can create a file.

   - Test that the write function can write to a file.

   - Test that the write function can return an error message if the directory does not exist

-  #### bitmap.test.js
+  ### bitmap.test.js

   - Test that the object will return an error if the buffer is null.

   - Test that the constructor can create an object from a buffer

   - Test that the constructor will return an error message if the buffer is not from a bit map.

+  ### transform.test.js

+  #### transform.random

+  - Test that the object passed to the transform was created by the Bmp object constructor.

+  - Test that the object has the pixelArray and colorArray properties.

+  - Test that the pixelArray and colorArray properties have values.

+  - Test that the colorArray no longer matches the original

+  #### transform.reverse

+  - Test that the object passed to the transform was created by the Bmp object constructor.

+  - Test that the object has the pixelArray and colorArray properties.

+  - Test that the pixelArray and colorArray properties have values.

+  - Test the the pixelArray is the reverse of the original

+#### transform.boostGreen

+  - Test that the object passed to the transform was created by the Bmp object constructor.

+  - Test that the object has the pixelArray and colorArray properties.

+  - Test that the pixelArray and colorArray properties have values.

+  - Test that all the green values are 255

+#### transform.boostRed

+  - Test that the object passed to the transform was created by the Bmp object constructor.

+  - Test that the object has the pixelArray and colorArray properties.

+  - Test that the pixelArray and colorArray properties have values.

+  - Test that all the red values are 255

+#### transform.boostBlue

+  - Test that the object passed to the transform was created by the Bmp object constructor.

+  - Test that the object has the pixelArray and colorArray properties.

+  - Test that the pixelArray and colorArray properties have values.

+  - Test that all the blue values are 255

+#### transform.redChannel

+  - Test that the object passed to the transform was created by the Bmp object constructor.

+  - Test that the object has the pixelArray and colorArray properties.

+  - Test that the pixelArray and colorArray properties have values.

+  - Test that all the values are equal to the red value

+#### transform.blackWhite

+  - Test that the object passed to the transform was created by the Bmp object constructor.

+  - Test that the object has the pixelArray and colorArray properties.

+  - Test that the pixelArray and colorArray properties have values.

+  - Test that the values are the average of all the values

+#### transform.invert

+  - Test that the object passed to the transform was created by the Bmp object constructor.

+  - Test that the object has the pixelArray and colorArray properties.

+  - Test that the pixelArray and colorArray properties have values.

+  - Test that the values of each color are the inverse of the original

+#### transform.invert2

+  - Test that the object passed to the transform was created by the Bmp object constructor.

+  - Test that the object has the pixelArray and colorArray properties.

+  - Test that the pixelArray and colorArray properties have values.

+  - Test that every 4th value is the inverse of the original

+#### transform.invert3

+  - Test that the object passed to the transform was created by the Bmp object constructor.

+  - Test that the object has the pixelArray and colorArray properties.

+  - Test that the pixelArray and colorArray properties have values.

+  - Test that every 3th value is the inverse of the original

-  #### transform.js
+#### transform.invert4

+  - Test that the object passed to the transform was created by the Bmp object constructor.

+  - Test that the object has the pixelArray and colorArray properties.

+  - Test that the pixelArray and colorArray properties have values.

+  - Test that every other value is the inverse of the original